persalteas/biorseo/Readme.md

 - An RNA sequence (with 16 GB of RAM you can go up to ~230 bases)

 THEN
-- **Pattern-matching step** : Find all possible occurrences of known RNAmodules in the query sequence, by finding subsequences of the querythat score well with the probabilistic models of the modules (like JAR3D, or BayesPairing)
+- **Pattern-matching step** : Find all possible occurrences of known RNAmodules in the query sequence, by finding subsequences of the query that score well with the probabilistic models of the modules (like JAR3D, or BayesPairing)
-- **Constraints  definition  step** : Define constraints on the secondary structure imposed by modules if they would be included (in this case, some of the canonical base-pairs are forbidden)
+- **Constraints  definition  step** : Define constraints on the secondary structure imposed by modules if they would be included (in this case, the loop closing base-pairs are mandatory)
 - **Solve a bi-objective IP problem** : Find a secondary structure that satisfies as much as possible both the expected accuracy of the structure and a criterion taking into account module inclusions, by solving a bi-objective integer linear programming problem, using the previous constraints defined in the previous step.

 OUTPUT: